RTCD Setup and Configuration#

 RTCD Configuration File#

 The RTCD service uses a TOML configuration file.
-Here’s a comprehensive example with commonly used settings:
+Here’s an example with commonly used settings:

 [api]